 In case that the automatic download is blocked by your Android system, you can manually install the apk file on your device.
 You will find the built package within the subdirectory \Application\Project\app\build\outputs\apk\debug.

 Creating your own UI Applications

 In order to create your own UI project suitable for the Android device, you can create a new project and select the Android OpenGL project template:

 As a result you get a new Embedded Wizard project, that contains the necessary Profile attributes suitable for an Android device:

 The following profile settings are important:

-★The attribute PlatformPackage should refer to the installed Android Platform Package.
+★The attribute PlatformPackage should refer to the Android OpenGL Platform Package.

 ★The attribute ScreenSize should correspond to the display size of the Android touch screen.

 ★The attribute OutputDirectory should refer to the \Application\GeneratedCode directory within your Build Environment.
 By using this template, it will be very easy to build the UI project for your target.

 Now you can use the template project in the same manner as it was used for the provided examples to compile and link the binary.